 The older we get, the more we have to baby our teeth.
 Seniors are often faced with a myriad of dental issues – from dry mouth to dental decay – that can take a toll on your health and your smile.

 The good news is that modern dentistry can keep our teeth and gums healthy throughout our lives.
 The bad news is that we’ll probably be paying for that dental care out-of-pocket.
-Most of the insurance options that specifically serve seniors, like Medicare, do not cover dental care.
-Thankfully, there are solutions, such as dental discount plans, that can reduce the cost of dental treatment.
+Most of the traditional dental insurance optionsthat specifically serve seniors, like Medicare, do not cover senior dental care.
+Thankfully, there are solutions, such as dental savings plans, also known as dental discount plans, that can reduce the cost of dental treatment.

 Medicare does not cover dental, unless dental treatment is required as part of a medical procedure.
 And even then, Medicare will only cover exactly what you need medically and no more.
 For example, if you need a tooth extracted, Medicare will pay for the extraction but not for a replacement tooth.
 Or, if you need complicated oral surgery, Medicare may cover the surgical part of the procedure but will not cover the actual dental care.

 Dental exams as part of the standard medical protocol for kidney transplant or heart valve replacement procedures.

 Dental treatment as required for a disease that involves your jaw (such as oral cancer)